Modern CSS Layout Extensions

 Key Takeaways:

-- subgrid is useful when nested grid content needs to align with parent tracks.
+- Subgrid helps when nested content needs to align with shared parent tracks.

 Learning Objectives Review: